Yanc3113/TADD/annotation/ReadMeForAnnotation.txt

 In order to make it concise in the procedure, we make the label easier to be read.
 The corresponding meaning is shown below: see more details in our article.
+Corresponding annotation files are in TADD\benchmark.

 Platform:
 Blocking BW due to Chatting  →  chat_block_blindway